Last year, the Blaster worm hit medical centers and hospitals in Houston, knocking some offline for several days.

 The need for automated patch management and vulnerability remediation programs has become paramount.
 In 2002 there were 4,137 software vulnerabilities discovered.
 On average, it takes an hour to manually fix each exploit on each affected machine.
 You do the math.

 Such nuisances are increasing the cost of ownership.
 One worm, Code Red, cost U.S. corporations in excess of $2.6 billion, according to Computer Economics.
-Now many companies are relying more heavily on automated vulnerability
+Now many companies are relying more heavily on automated vulnerability remediation software products from BigFix, Shavlik Technologies, Ecora Software and PatchLink, which not only detect the problem but also automatically secure the system with little or no human intervention.

 "Worms like Slammer and Blaster were the straws that broke the camel's back because companies simply could not keep up with the volume," said Mark Nicolett, an analyst at the Gartner Group.
 "So they are either using distribution software packages, they are employing specific software patching systems or they're hiring third-party consultancies to manage the process."